Updated: April 28, 2025

 Transportation

 Financial Collection Standards of transportation costs include a national allowance for loan or lease payments and a regional allowance for monthly operating costs.
-The National Collection Standards allow $619 per month for one car or $1,238 for two cars.
+As of 2025, the National Collection Standards allow $662 per month for one car or $1324 for two cars.
+Generally, if you only have one car (or two cars for a family), the IRS will not seize your car, but if you have a luxury automobile that costs a lot more than the financial standards, the IRS may require you to sell it before granting a relief plan.

-Operating standards range from $200 per month for one car in the Anchorage area to $754 for two vehicles in the New York region.
-If you use public transportation, the national standard is $215.
+Operating standards range from a low of $219 per month for one car in the Anchorage area to a high of $802 for two vehicles in the New York region.
+If you use public transportation, the national standard is $244 per month.
 In some cases, you can have both a vehicle and take public transit.
 The IRS also updates its transportation standards on an annual basis.

 Who Creates the Financial Collection Standards?